 A countertop alkaline water filter is one of several ways to get alkaline water on tap in your home.
 The most effective countertop systems – the systems we’ll focus on in this guide – rely on gravity to transform your tap water into healthy alkaline ionized water.
 They work similarly to alkaline water pitchers on a larger scale.

 Firstly, the greatest benefit of owning an alkaline countertop water filter is the ability to make large batches of alkaline water.
 One of the drawbacks of owning an alkaline pitcher is that you need to fill it more often.
 With a countertop system, you have the ability to make gallons of alkaline water and take it with you on the go.

 There’s also the option to store your alkaline water in a glass pitcher or bottle inside your fridge instead of it sitting in a plastic pitcher.
-Now that you know a couple of the advantages of owning a countertop system, let’s jump into the top 5 alkaline countertop water filters currently available in 2019.
+Now that you know a couple of the advantages of owning a countertop system, let’s jump into the top 5 alkaline countertop water filters available.